Amed Rosario Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks second in the league with a collective 9.9 strikeouts per nine innings.

-- The Twins have the second-ranked team ERA across all league pitching staffs (3.44).
+- The Twins have the second-ranked team ERA among all MLB pitching staffs (3.48).

-- Twins pitchers combine to give up 55 home runs (one per game), the sixth-fewest in baseball.
+- The Twins allow the sixth-fewest home runs in baseball (55 total, one per game).

+- Ober (3-2 with a 2.68 ERA and 37 strikeouts in 40 1/3 innings pitched) gets the start for the Twins, his eighth of the season.

-- The right-hander's most recent appearance came on Saturday against the Toronto Blue Jays, when he tossed 5 2/3 innings, surrendering four earned runs while giving up five hits.
+- In his last appearance on Sunday, the right-hander went five innings against the Toronto Blue Jays, allowing two earned runs while surrendering five hits.

+- In seven games this season, the 27-year-old has a 2.68 ERA and 8.3 strikeouts per nine innings, while giving up a batting average of .207 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.